TonyDC/cutepiesmtp/README.md

 The app listens on localhost, intercepts email messages, and writes them to a standard Unix mailbox file, displaying the newly received messages in real time.

-To use Cute Pie SMTP Daemon configure your email sending application to use `localhost`, `127.0.0.1` or `0.0.0.0` as the SMTP server.

 ![Cute Pie SMTP Deamon](/images/screenshot.png?raw=true "Cute Pie SMTP Daemon main window")

 The app can open an existing Unix mailbox file or raw email messages in EML/MSG format.
 To strip styles and scripts from the HTML messages use *Config* > *Enable HTML cleaning*.

 Cute Pie SMTP Daemon is capable of extracting and saving email attachments, as well as opening messages in the system default email client.

+To use Cute Pie SMTP Daemon configure your email sending application to use any of `localhost`, `127.0.0.1` or `0.0.0.0` as the SMTP server.

-The default SMTP port is `25` which requires running the server with root priveleges.
-To run under regular user you'll need to configure your email clients to use a port higher than `1024` and then set this port in Cute Pie SMTP Deamon via the menu option *Config* > *SMTP port*.
+The default SMTP port `25` requires running the server with root priveleges.
+To run under regular user configure your email clients to use a port higher than `1024` and then set this port in Cute Pie SMTP Deamon via the menu option *Config* > *SMTP port*.

 ## Features